Excellent: 4.9/ 5 ★★★★★ based on 949 reviews

 Rev up at the National Motorcycle museum

 For petrolheads, a visit to the National Motorcycle Museum is a must.
-As the largest motorcycle museum in the world, here you’ll find over a thousand examples of British engineering, from restored classics through to modern-day machines.
+As the largest motorcycle museum in the world, here you’ll find over a thousand examples of British engineering, from restored classics to modern-day machines.

 Located at Junction 6 of the M42 motorway, the museum is very close to Birmingham Airport and easy to access by car.